pawan43563/devfest-contentstack/README.md

 ## How to setup the project

-1. Clone the repo
+1. #### Clone the repo

          git clone https://github.com/pawan43563/devfest-contentstack.git

+***

 2. #### Set-Up the backend server

     i.
 Navigate to the backend folder and run the following commands:

          cd contentstack-backend

-    ii. install the dependencies:
+    ii.
+Install the dependencies:

          npm install

-    iii. create a .env file and add the following environment variables:
+    iii.
+Create a .env file and add the following environment variables:

          OPENAI_API_KEY=<<YOUR OPENAI API KEY>>